dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/Complex_Analysis_Qual_Notes.md

 ## Pithy Statements

-- Little Picard: $f$ misses at most one point and is a homeomorphism onto its image.
-- Baire's Theorem: The intersection of open dense sets is open.
 - The ring of holomorphic functions on a domain in $\CC$ has no zero divisors (by the identity principle).

 ## Precise Refinements